i-decosmis/CloserPlayerTRPG/README.md

 ## Issues 🆘
 Nothing for now

+# To do 📝
+* Link arduino to the rotatin platform
+* 3d print a structure for vertical rotation
+* Provide a guide for the Hardware aspect of the project

 # Future Ideas 💡
 * Provide the remote player with the opportunity to physically roll a die using a robotic hand.